-Before you appeal against a parking ticket please see a photo of the incident (allow 24 hours for the incident for images to be uploaded)
+Before you appeal against a parking ticket please see a photo of the incident (allow 24 hours after the incident for images to be uploaded).

 Penalty Charge Notice's (PCN/parking ticket) can lead to a debt being registered at the County Court; so they have a legal significance.